 Crown-of-thorns starfish pressure on the Great Barrier Reef

-Crown-of-thorns starfish pressure on the Great Barrier Reef Marine Park Area as reported in the Great Barrier Reef Outlook Report 2014.
+Crown-of-thorns starfish pressure on the Great Barrier Reef as reported in the Great Barrier Reef Outlook Report 2019.